Aembit/terraform-provider-aembit/docs/resources/credential_provider_integration.md

 - `client_id` (String) The client ID of the Azure AD application.
 - `key_vault_name` (String) The name of the Azure Key Vault.
 - `subject` (String) The subject claim (sub) for the federated JWT token.

+Optional:

+- `fetch_secret_names` (Boolean) Whether to fetch secret names from Azure Key Vault in the Aembit UI.

 Read-Only: